-These types of fears may develop even if your dog has had no traumatic experiences associated with the sound.
-Many fear-related problems can be successfully resolved.
+The anticipation of a storm can give many pets and their owners anxiety.
+We don't always know why some dogs are afraid of thunder, and these types of fears may develop even if your dog has had no traumatic experiences associated with the sound.
+The good news is that many fear-related problems can be successfully resolved.
 If left untreated, however, your dog's fearful behavior can potentially become worse.

 Fear by association